Equality and Diversity Policy

-For the purpose of policy the use of the term learner is inclusive of apprentices.
+For the purpose of this document the use of the term learner is inclusive of apprentices.

 The following acts provide a statutory framework defining unlawful direct and indirect discrimination, and place on institutions a duty to promote equality and diversity: